Google Play Policy Update and How They Will Affect ASO

-Google has recently announced more changes to the Google Play Developer Policy guidelines, set to take effect “later this year.”
+Google has recently announced a Policy update to the Google Play Developer guidelines, set to take effect “later this year.”

 Google will implement policy changes for character count and promotional language, as well as new recommended guidelines for Store listing preview assets.
-With these new guidelines, the aim is to further ensure developers accurately and honestly represent their apps and improve user experience.
+These new guidelines aim to ensure developers further accurately and honestly represent their apps and improve user experience.

-So Google opted to introduce similar requirements for Android apps this year.
-The company plans to add a new “Safety Section” to the Google Play Store, where app developers will be asked to mention accurate information on the type of data collected and how this will be used.
+So, Google opted to introduce similar requirements for Android apps this year.
+Moreover, the company plans to add a new “Safety Section” to the Google Play Store, where app developers will be asked to mention accurate information on the data collected and how this will be used.

-Specifically, developers will be asked to think about:
+Specifically, regarding the policy update, developers will be asked to think about the following:

-- what sort of personal information the app collects
+- What type of personal information the app collects

 In addition, developers who already adhere to specific security and privacy practices will additionally be able to highlight that in their app listing.

-The fully new policy will be released this summer, giving time to implement the changes needed until the Q2 of 2022.
+The new policy will be released this summer, giving time to implement the needed changes until Q2 2022.

-Google Play is slowly but surely rolling out a significant redesign of its Play Store; this type of changes raise questions such as how will developers benefit from it and, most importantly, what does the redesign mean for App Store Optimization (ASO).
-In fact, the pre-announced metadata policy changes will surely affect apps’ listing if they don’t meet the new criteria.
+Google Play is slowly but surely rolling out a significant redesign of its Play Store.
+This type of change raises questions such as how developers will benefit from it and, most importantly, what the redesign means for App Store Optimization (ASO).
+In fact, the pre-announced metadata policy changes will surely affect apps’ listings if they don’t meet the new criteria.

-Google has announced many changes that will concern the title of our app on the Play Store and this policy change will surely be the most impactful across the board.
-In fact, Google considers the app title, together with the icon and the developer name, as the most important discovery parts of our Store Listing.
+Google has announced many changes that will concern the title of our app on the Play Store, and this policy update will surely be the most impactful across the board.
+In fact, Google considers the app title, the icon, and the developer name as the most important discovery parts of our Store Listing.

-The existing limit for the title is 50 characters and many apps that full advantage of this, by adding relevant keywords to the brand name.
+The limit for the title is 50 characters, and many apps take advantage of this by adding relevant keywords to the brand name.

-But with the new policy, developers will need to keep the character count of app titles restricted to 30 characters or fewer (similar to the App Store).
+But with the new policy update, developers will need to keep the character count of app titles restricted to 30 characters or fewer (similar to the App Store).

 Along with the character limit, the new app metadata policies will ban a variety of tricks that app developers use to make their app listings excessively eye-catching.

-Writing words in all-caps will no longer be allowed unless it’s the name of a brand, and neither will including emoji, repeated punctuation nor irrelevant special characters in app names.
-Keywords that imply app store performance, rank, price or promotion in the title, icon and/or developer name will be prohibited as well.
+Writing words in all-caps will no longer be allowed unless it’s the name of a brand, and neither will including emojis, repeated punctuation, or irrelevant special characters in app names.
+Keywords that imply app store performance, rank, price, or promotion in the title, icon, and/or developer name will also be prohibited.

 This means that if we use imagery such as mimicking notifications, using graphic elements to indicate ranking, or falsely attributing the “Instant App” or other Play program features, our app will be banned from the Google Play Store.

-Even if misleading iconography has never been a good strategy to maintain a long-term user, some text elements that will soon be in violation of Google’s policy were useful to increased conversion in the past.
+Even if misleading iconography has never been a good strategy for maintaining a long-term user, some text elements that will soon violate Google’s policy were useful in increasing conversion in the past.
 That is why if you need to make a change in your app icon, now would be a good time to gather concrete data via Google Play Experiments to see how the removal of these changes will impact conversion rates.

-Advice #2: Run some A/B tests in order to find a better converting icon so that your app can align in the most effective way with the new Google Play Store policy.
+Run some A/B tests to find a better converting icon so that your app can align in the most effective way with the new Google Play Store policy.

-Google also announced new guidelines for preview assets that includes: feature graphics, screenshots, videos and short descriptions.
+Google also announced new guidelines for preview assets that include: feature graphics, screenshots, videos, and short descriptions.

-In order to help developers staying within these new guidelines, Google defined four important questions to consider.
+In order to help developers stay within these new policy update guidelines, Google defined four crucial questions to consider.
 In fact, previous assets will be evaluated based on the following criteria:

 - Do the preview assets accurately represent the app or game?

-- Do all preview assets provide adequate information that help users make an informed decision whether to install?
+- Do all preview assets provide adequate information that helps users make an informed decision on whether to install?